cosmicpoi/demos/demos/spring.md

 src: "spring.html"
 ---

-This is an implementation of the Cellular Automata algorithm.
+This was an initial Hooke's law test I did while experimenting for the 'Fabric' demo.
+I discovered that damping was necessary, otherwise the system would tend to oscillate out of control.